AndreasChristensen89/resto-booking-system/README.md

 Installed Pillow for image upload

 If a user double books (same user, and duration of booking overlaps) a validation error is not given.
-Table check is done but tables are not given which is because of the chance that a user may want to reserve a table for someone else in the same timeslot.
+Table check is done but tables are not given which is because of the chance that a user may want to use his profile to reserve a table for someone else in the same timeslot.

 Add restaurant model to have the restaurant be able to set reservation interval - DONE